HTTP API of the FlowFuse platform

 Object collection routes

-API routes that related to objects in collections follow the pattern:
+API routes that are related to objects in collections follow the pattern:

 /api/v1/<plural-noun>/<instance-id>/...